airtap/airtap/README.md

 ### Adding Browsers

-In order to run other (and more than one) browsers, create a `.airtap.yml` file in your working directory, containing at least one provider and at least one browser.
+In order to run more browsers, create a `.airtap.yml` file in your working directory, containing at least one provider and browser.
 For example:

 ```yaml
 providers: